ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 ## What could be improved
 * the stage 1 doesn't reduce the statistics if needed, only in stage_ntuple this is done; this implies heavier intermediate files and longer times even when I want to consider small fractions of the initial samples.
 Stage_ntuple runs only on the required statistics.
+* beamspot treatment
+* "independently of the process which generated it"
 * ```...```

 # Evaluation
 ```...```